 Let it sit for around 15 minutes.
 Soaking the stain in detergent will help the stain to break down.
 You can then easily remove the stain.

-- Washing the clothes: You can either hand wash or machine wash the cloth as per your choice.
+You can either hand wash or machine wash the cloth as per your choice.

 If the cloth is delicate, it is best to hand wash it.
 For this, you can fill a tub with warm water and detergent.
 You can use a scrub brush to remove the stain gently.
 We also recommend to wet clean the garment in this instance if the garment is made from delicate fabric or is expensive, wet cleaning is an eco-friendly alternative to traditional dry cleaning and described to be a machine hand wash due to how delicate the mode of cleaning is.

-- Dry the cloth: Once you remove the stain, you can put the fabric in the dryer mode of the machine.
+Once you remove the stain, you can put the fabric in the dryer mode of the machine.
 Alternatively, you can even air dry the fabric.